cs640-fall20205/joins-activity-Susmitha123-Sri/src/postgres/joins.md

 Questions

-1. Which customers are not included in the result?
+1. Which customers are not included in the result? c3 c4
 2. Why do you think they are not in the result?
+   Because inner join only returns rows where there is a match in both tables
-3. Which orders are not included in the result?
+3. Which orders are not included in the result? c5 c6
 4. Why do you think they are not in the result?
+   They do not exist in the customer tables
 5. When is a row from Customers or Orders included?
+   Its when the customer_id exists in both customers and orders
 6. What is the meaning of INNER JOIN?
+   Inner join returns only the rows that have matching values in both tables, excluding non-matching rows from either side.

 ---